-It should be noted that the FFH impact assessment carried out for this purpose was not able to examine project-specific properties which are determined and defined in detail by project developers over the course of planning approval procedures.
+It should be noted that the FFH impact assessment carried out here was not able to examine project-specific properties which are only specified and set out by project developers in the course of planning approval procedures.

-The impact assessment is therefore carried out in the context of planning approval procedures for the respective project, with the aim of deriving and defining the necessary prevention and mitigation measures at project level.
+The impact assessment is therefore carried out in the context of planning approval procedures for the respective project, with the aim of deriving and defining the necessary avoidance and mitigation measures at project level.

-Based on current knowledge, any significant impairment of the FFH habitat types "reefs" and "sandbanks with only weak permanent seawater intrusion" can be ruled out even if the plan and existing projects for the Pomeranian Bay - Rönne Bank, Fehmarn Belt and Kadet Trench Nature Conservation Areas as well as for Natura 2000 sites in the territorial waters are considered cumulatively, due to the small-scale effects on the one hand and the distances to the sites on the other.
+Based on current knowledge, any significant impairment of the FFH habitat types "reefs" and "sandbanks with only weak permanent seawater intrusion" can be ruled out even if the plan and existing projects for the Pomeranian Bay -